MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-loadbalancers/create.md

                                        Use --acls=help for more details
     --backends array(object)           Backends: The list of backend configurations for the load balancer Use --backends=help for more details (required)
-    --description string               A brief description of the load balancer --health-checks array(object)      Health Checks: The list of health check configurations for the load balancer Use --health-checks=help for more details -h, --help                             help for create
+    --description string               A brief description of the load balancer (max character count: 128) --health-checks array(object)      Health Checks: The list of health check configurations for the load balancer Use --health-checks=help for more details -h, --help                             help for create
     --listeners array(object)          Listeners: The list of listener configurations for the load balancer Use --listeners=help for more details (required)
-    --name string                      The unique name of the load balancer (max character count: 64) (required) --panic-threshold integer          Panic Threshold: Minimum percentage of failed upstreams that load balancer will consider to give an alert (range: 0 - 100)
+    --name string                      The unique name of the load balancer (max character count: 64) (required) --public-ip-id string              The public IP ID associated with the load balancer, a new one will be created if not provided
-    --public-ip-id string              The public IP ID associated with the load balancer --subnet-pool-id string            The subnet pool ID associated with the load balancer --tls-certificates array(object)   The list of TLS certificates for the load balancer Use --tls-certificates=help for more details
+    --subnet-pool-id string            The subnet pool ID associated with the load balancer, the default will be used if not provided
+    --tls-certificates array(object)   The list of TLS certificates for the load balancer Use --tls-certificates=help for more details
     --type string                      The type of the load balancer (e.g., proxy)